Home

 Per Serving: 324 Calories; 21g Fat (54.9% calories from fat); 7g Protein; 32g Carbohydrate; 6g Dietary Fiber; 0mg Cholesterol; 62mg Sodium.

-Vegan Eggless Salad
+Vegan Eggless Tofu Salad

 • 1 pound medium tofu, mashed